Reviews You Can Rely On

 Slow to dry

-Since they're insulated, these aren't the best for warm fall days.
+Since they're insulated, these aren't the best for warm fall days when you need more protection than warmth.
 They're also not waterproof, are slow to dry, and aren't warm enough for extremely low temperatures.
-Though the size small Mechanix fits our women testers with size small hands, the fingers are a touch long.
+They are also sold in unisex sizing, and though the size small Mechanix fits our women testers with size small hands, the fingers are a touch long.
 If they are too big for you, we'd recommend checking out the Wells Lamont Hydrahide women's option.
 If they do fit you, though, we highly recommend the Mechanix for detailed tasks in mild to chilly weather.

 Why Trust GearLab

-We've tested close to 200 pairs of the best gloves over the past 11 years to bring you this review and carefully researched even more before deciding which ones we should buy and test.
-We sent our winter test teams out into the cold and up into the mountains, on the slopes, and handed our garden and work testers shovels.
+We've tested close to 200 pairs of the best gloves over the past 11 years, and before each iteration of this review, we carefully research the market more before deciding which ones to buy and test.
+From here, we sent our ski and snowboard testing teams out into the cold of winter and up into the mountains to hang out on the ski slopes.
+We handed our garden testers shovels and rakes to tackle yard maintenance and snow management around the house while wearing work gloves.
 We took detailed notes and photos along the way, documenting each model's performance in the real world before taking them back to the lab for repeatable tests.

-We assess each product's performance in key metrics like:
+We assess each product's performance in multiple metrics including:

 • Fit and Dexterity